-(2) The Passport of the proclaimed offender will be automatically confiscated so that offender doesn’t go out of the country.
+(2) The Passport of the proclaimed offender will be automatically confiscated so that the offender doesn’t go out of the country.

-(3) If at the time of being declared proclaimed offender person were doing any Government Job — he will be expelled and if not he cannot apply for any government job at any level throughout the life– even if you are declared proclaimed offender only for One day.
+(3) If at the time of being declared proclaimed offender person was doing any Government Job — he will be expelled and if not he cannot apply for any government job at any level throughout the life– even if you are declared proclaimed offender only for One day.

-When the court issue proclamation against the person/accused ?
+When the court issue proclamation against the person/accused?

-If Any court has reason to believe (whether after taking evidence or not) that any person against whom a warrant has been issued by it has absconded or is concealing himself so that such warrant cannot be executed, such court may publish a written proclamation requiring him to appear at a specified place and at a specified time not less than thirty days from the date of publishing such proclamation.
+If any court has reason to believe (whether after taking evidence or not) that any person against whom a warrant has been issued by it has absconded or is concealing himself so that such warrant cannot be executed, such court may publish a written proclamation requiring him to appear at a specified place and at a specified time not less than thirty days from the date of publishing such proclamation.

 Procedure to publishing the proclamation notice by the court-

 The proclamation shall be published as follows-